R has little support for physical

 measurement units.
 The exception is formed by time differences: time

-differences objects of class difftime
+differences objects of class difftime have a

-attribute that can be modified:
+units attribute that can be modified:

 t1 = Sys.time()